PimpTrizkit/PJs/README.md

 * *Some of these are old and might have already been added into the new javascript standard (excluding aliases).*
 * *Debuging/Testing/Refining*

 Note: None of these functions below are meant to be linked in separately.
 They are to be copied and pasted into the `head` of your HTML on a "as desired" basis.
-Also, I have used all of these in various situations, but I have not fully added all practical features yet, nor testing in all relevant situations.
+Also, I have used all of these in various situations and feel good about their performance.
+But, I have not fully added all practical features yet, nor testing in all relevant situations.

 <hr>